Our Experiment in Tribal Living

 Why We Cannot Exclude Non-Vegans

-Though about 80% of the tribe is vegan and the other 20% is vegetarian, Ngoc, Max, Renzi, and Allegra have only recently changed their diet to vegan (from a meat-dairy-eggs diet).
-Most of us have family members who still eat meat, dairy and eggs.
+Though some members of our tribe may be vegan, most vegans have family members who still eat meat, dairy and eggs.
 We cannot say “no” to family members (such as husband, wife, children, mother, father, or anyone else) who sincerely wants to join our community just because they eat meat, dairy and eggs and therefore don’t live the vegan lifestyle or see ethics in the same way.
 We must not forget our past and the process of awakening we had to go through in order to make that life-changing decision about our diet.

 As for vegans who feel that eating meat, dairy and eggs is simply murder and exploitation, the problem is that technically, it is not murder and exploitation because non-vegans really see it as something natural because we have all been taught that we are omnivores like other animals that eat meat and vegetation.
 In order to be convicted of murder and exploitation, one has to actually have knowledge that it is murder and exploitation.
 That is why we have the insanity plea in murder cases for example.
 Unfortunately, the extremely harsh, judgmental attitude, superiority complex, and cliquish behavior of many vegans (as perceived by non-vegans) have hurt the vegan movement and cause and have made vegans look like fanatics rather than spiritual, compassionate, and understanding people they claim to be.
 In their efforts to do what is RIGHT and MORAL, vegans end up forsaking what we are really here to express and that is UNCONDITIONAL LOVE for both humans and animals.
 We must have compassion for both animals and humans.
 It cannot be one or the other.